Chinmaym49/js/README.md

-it is allowed to use variable before declaring it as var interpolation (``)
+it is allowed to use variable before declaring it as var (Not allowed for let though) interpolation (``)
 Math.XX
 == and === (later checks type as well) (coersion)